lucendio/lecture-devops-infos/deliverables/exercise_concept.md

 * Why did you choose one technology over the other?
 * How does CI/CD talk to the VCS and/or vice versa?
 * What are the names of your target environments?
-* How do you bootstrap all your services?
-Which of them do you actually need to bootstrap?
+* How do you set up all your services?
+Which of them do you actually need to set up?
-  If some of them don't need to be bootstrapped, why?
+  If some of them don't need to be set up, why?
 * What is the difference between your environments?
 * Would some graphic(s) better illustrate your architectural design?
 * What about the persistence layer (database)?